LazaUK/BioScience-Covid19/README.md

 In 2018 members of the Institute of Electrical and Electronics Engineers (IEEE), affiliated with the Massachusetts Institute of Technology (MIT), published results of their research where they were able to [generate high-power THz radiation using another semiconductor material, silicon-germanium (SiGe)](https://hangroup.mit.edu/wp-content/uploads/2018/04/2018_JSSC_1THz_Source.pdf).

 In both cases we are talking about compact semiconductor chips, which may find their way even into the next generation of smartphones.
-This may make THz generators available and affordable to anyone in the world.
+This can make THz generators available and affordable to anyone in the world.

 Use-case scenarios:
 If practically proven and verified, this may dramatically change the course of actions in the fight against coronavirus.